 To be honest, I didn't even know they existed until a facebook algorithm saw fit to bless me with a revelation on Wednesday.
 I bought tickets immediately.
 For a girl who has U2, David Bowie, Queen, and Prince on just about every Spotify playlist, this was an easy sell.
 (Oh, by the way, Prince is back on Spotify as of last week.)

 What's even cooler?
 I saw them at House of Blues Orlando on Friday night, exactly one day before the real Molly Ringwald's birthday.
 Which is apropos of nothing, I guess but felt serendipitous.

 To be transparent, I've been struggling with keeping my chin up in the wake of a lot of our national news.
-It's been really challenging to stay informed, involved and not get depressed or overwhelmed.
+It's been challenging to stay informed and involved without getting depressed or overwhelmed.

 I dragged my feet getting ready for the show.
 I felt guilty walking from the car to the venue.
 Who can justify getting dressed up and going to a show when there's just so much work to do to try to make the world a better place?

 Yes, I'm a Pollyanna.
 Stuff it.
 I mean...I guess Pollyanna wouldn't tell you to stuff it.
 I'm just used to people rolling their eyes at me when I talk about calling your senators or saving injured farm animals or using less plastic.
 I have Do-Gooder Defensiveness Syndrome.

 For starters, the band is crazy talented.
 I've heard a lot of cover bands.
 The Molly Ringwalds are vastly superior.
 They sustain encore-level energy for the whole show.
 Each one of them can sing and sing well.
 They regularly switch out lead vocals to showcase each of their vocal superpowers.
 One of them raps, one of them belts, one of them has crazy range.
 They're basically the Planeteers of 80's power ballads.